babichjacob/vhs-stitcher/README.md

 ## Conclusion
 I tested the `combine` command on a fresh VHS tape (i.e. the neural network had never seen it before) and it correctly found a *perfect* matching frame pair to combine/stitch at.
 I reviewed the result and saw that it chose to frame where the camera was moving quickly, so if it had been off by even a little bit, a stutter (skipping ahead of repeating already seen frames) would've been noticeable.
 In actuality, the stitcher *nailed it*.

+If I were to continue to work on this project, I would focus on optimizing it.
+For instance, it takes a really long time (minutes) to find a match in `combine`, and reducing the number of frames to scan should solve this, such as by stopping once a sufficiently accurate 99.999% match is found or by cutting the extraction period down from 90 seconds to, say, 30 seconds.

 I've been a programmer for a long time but I've historically actively avoided working with artificial intelligence (AI) / neural networks / machine learning (ML), image processing, or data and numerical analysis stuff. **This project, and class as a whole, has empowered me to continue down this continue down this path with experience.** One area I may apply this knowledge next is "smartening up" my security system with neural networks, an idea I came up with originally doing for this project but rejected.